Concept: Lifestyle images of real families interacting with technology

 Equipment: While we initially started much lower due to the photographer’s style and lighting approach, the agency specifically asked us to include $3,500/day for equipment.

-Health and Safety: On all shoots now, we are considering PPE and cleaning supplies at a minimum, and on some shoots we include a health/wellness officer.
-In this case, since we were still sorting out the exact families and their comfort level with a minimal production, we marked this at $1,000 while bidding.
-At most, we anticipated hiring a cleaning company to come clean the location after the shoot.
+Health and Safety: On all shoots now, we are considering PPE and cleaning supplies at a minimum, and on some shoots, we include a health/wellness officer.
+In this case, since we were still sorting out the exact families and their comfort level with minimal production, we marked this at $1,000 while bidding.
+At most, we anticipated hiring a cleaning company to come to clean the location after the shoot.

 Post Production: I included $1,500 for what I anticipate would likely be about a day of post, just to organize the assets and delivery them, even though the agency would be handling the heavy lifting on the retouching.

 Feedback: The first item the agency wanted to discuss was the licensing.
 Rather than select 60 images after the shoot and have the usage period start when the first image was used, they wanted to be able to make selects over the course of the two-year licensing period, and have each image start a two-year licensing period when each image was used.
 It seemed odd to me, but regardless, I wanted to account for the potential lengthier usage term that would be possible, and the work that the photographer would have to do each time more files were requested throughout the two years.
 I had a very frank conversation with the art buyer about this request, and they suggested that they had $15,000 potentially available to put toward this licensing request.
 That seemed like an excellent deal, so we ran with it and adjust our estimate.
 Additionally, we learned that the production company involved with this project planned to pay the crew, styling team, and talent directly via a payroll company and that they’d handle any cleaning fees directly as well.
 They, therefore, asked us to revise our estimate to reflect that.